 Unfortunately, changing your IG business account to a personal account also removes in-app insights about content and promotions irreversibly, so this is best done when you're really looking for a clean slate or your data really isn't essential.
 You can switch back to a business account whenever you wish and make your account public once again, but you'll be starting off with fresh new insights.

-Note for Facelift Cloud users*: Even if you can't access your insights in the Instagram app if you go private, we've got your back!
-Your data is safely stored in Facelift Cloud!
-But remember, private Instagram accounts cannot be connected to Facelift Cloud, so you will have to reconnect your account when you make it a public business account again.
+Note for facelift users*: Even if you can't access your insights in the Instagram app if you go private, we've got your back!
+Your data is safely stored in facelift!
+But remember, private Instagram accounts cannot be connected to facelift, so you will have to reconnect your account when you make it a public business account again.
 Your old insights will be safely stored within the cloud in the meantime.

 The benefit to a private account is that it is great for design overhauls.
 It gives you the chance to work on your design, filter your images, and perform general account maintenance in real-time, in-app.
 You can experiment and tweak as much as you like.